What is tarot?

 Is tarot evil?

-At the end of the day though I am not here to make you uncomfortable or to judge you for your beliefs.
-If you have never experienced tarot before I would ask that you give it a try before you dismiss it.
-But if your beliefs tell you that Tarot is a tool for evil I will disagree, but I will respect your right to feel that way.
+At the end of the day, I'm not here to make you uncomfortable or judge your beliefs.
+If you've never given tarot a whirl, I'd encourage you to give it a shot before dismissing it.
+But hey, if your beliefs lead you to think tarot is a tool of evil, well, we'll just have to agree to disagree.
+I respect your right to feel that way.
+So, let's keep the peace and embrace the diversity of perspectives, shall we?

-At the end of the day though I am not here to make you uncomfortable or to judge you for your beliefs.
-If you have never experienced tarot before I would ask that you give it a try before you dismiss it.
-But if your beliefs tell you that Tarot is a tool for evil I will disagree, but I will respect your right to feel that way.
+At the end of the day, I'm not here to make you uncomfortable or judge your beliefs.
+If you've never given tarot a whirl, I'd encourage you to give it a shot before dismissing it.
+But hey, if your beliefs lead you to think tarot is a tool of evil, well, we'll just have to agree to disagree.
+I respect your right to feel that way.
+So, let's keep the peace and embrace the diversity of perspectives, shall we?